Agni-VI: Recent developments

-In May 2012, reports confirmed the development of another ICBM in the Agni series, a three-stage Agni VI missile.
-It was purposed that the missile will be developed in 2014 or so and will have an even longer range, up to 8,000 km to 10,000 km.
+In May 2018, reports confirmed the development of another ICBM in the Agni series, a three-stage Agni VI missile.
+It was proposed that the missile will be developed in 2024 or so and will have an even longer range, up to 8,000 km to 12,000 km.
 The Agni VI will be sleeker than the Agni-V and capable of carrying at least 10 nuclear warheads, capable of targeting multiple targets at the same time.
-In January 2013, DRDO chief V K Saraswat said that after the development of Agni V, DRDO will develop Agni VI which will have Multiple Independently Targetable Re-entry Vehicle (MIRV) capability.
+In January 2013, DRDO chief V.K.
+Saraswat said that after the development of Agni V, DRDO will develop Agni VI which will have Multiple Independently Targetable Re-entry Vehicle (MIRV) capability.
 He said that the missile design has been completed and DRDO is in the hardware realisation phase.
-In September 2013, DRDO chief said that India can achieve a missile with a range of 10,000 km within "two and a half years", adding that increasing the range of a missile is the least challenging task.
+In September 2013, DRDO chief said that India can achieve a missile with a range of 10,000 km within two and a half years, adding that increasing the range of a missile is the least challenging task.
 As per people related to Agni VI development, government officials carefully watched 2022 Russian invasion of Ukraine and how ICBM played its role in geopolitics.
 By 2025, unofficially India might go ahead with technology demonstrator to validate computer simulations to cover furthest corner of China from a safer survival distance.
 The Agni VI programme is already on track and DRDO is simultaneously working on SLBM variant.

+The DRDO scientist from Pune, Pradeep Kurulkar, who was honey trapped by a Pakistani agent, for the first time publicly revealed the details concerning Agni-VI launcher's development in 2023.